giwdulttam/giwdulttamblog.github.io/_posts/2023-11-05-Monotone-and-Free-Cumulants.md

 $$\mathcal{M}(n) \coloneqq \{(\pi, \lambda); \pi \in \mathcal{NC}(n), \text{if } V, W \in \pi \text{and } V \text{is in the inner side of } W, \text{then }, V >_{\lambda} W \}$$

-Here, $V$ is on the inner side of $W$ if ....

-We can also define the linear orders on the blocks for classical and non-crossing partitions...
+We can also define the linear orders on the blocks for classical and non-crossing partitions.